backstage/backstage/docs/getting-started/app-custom-theme.md

 ```

 ## Custom Fonts
-To add custom fonts, you first need to declare the font style following the `@font-face` syntax from [Mui Typography](https://mui.com/material-ui/customization/typography/).
+To add custom fonts, you first need to declare the font style following the `@font-face` syntax from [Material UI Typography](https://mui.com/material-ui/customization/typography/).
 After that you can then utilize the `styleOverrides` of `MuiCssBaseline` under components to set the default font.
 ```ts title="packages/app/src/theme/myTheme.ts"
 import MyCustomFont from '../assets/fonts/My-Custom-Font.woff2';